Communication Studies (COM)

 Two minors are available to students not majoring in the department.
-Both minors require prior approval of the student’s departmental advisor and the department chair.
+Both minors require prior approval of the department chair.
+Students interested in the minor must submit and complete a proposed minor plan and work with the depart- ment chair to fulfill courses for the minor.
+Courses taken as a declared major in the department will not be counted to the minor.
 A grade of C– or higher is required in each of the courses in the minor.

-Civic Leadership: The civic leadership minor cultivates knowledge and experience in community engagement, public advocacy, justice and social change.
+The civic leadership minor cultivates knowledge and experience in community engagement, public advocacy, justice and social change.
 The requirements are: COM-120, COM-280, and three additional Communication Studies courses approved by the department chair.
+Courses taken as a declared major in the department will not be counted to the minor.
 Students will create an individual project in consultation with department faculty.

-120 Public Discourse (1 course) Public Discourse studies practical public argument and applies the concepts through a semester-long civic engagement project.
+120 Public Discourse (1 course) This course studies practical public argument and applies the concepts through a semester-long civic engagement project.
 Students will identify a problem in the community, research it fully, examine ways to address the problem, and ultimately take action in the community.
 The course develops critical thinking, writing, oral communication, and problem solving skills.
-LARS, Fall and Spring semesters.
+LARS, WRITI, Fall and Spring semesters.

 231 Social Media (1 course) This course focuses on the theory of narrowcasting as expressed in the trajectory of digital culture and social media production over the past twenty years.
 Students in the course develop a working knowledge of contemporary contexts for social media usage; an understanding of socially-mediated messaging strategies; and an appreciation of the new means by which information and culture are being shared and organized.
 In addition, students will acquire an understanding of their roles as digital “prosumers,” and will develop the ability to make meaningful assessments of the communicative dimensions of virtual communities.
 Fall semester.

-235 Media and Society (1 course) Media and Society offers a “top-to-bottom” assessment of contemporary mass media by examining law, economics, audiences, and other aspects of the media milieu.
+235 Media and Society (1 course) Through the study of popular media texts as well as modern media structures, this course offers a “top-to-bottom” assessment of contemporary mass media by examining law, economics, audiences, and other aspects of the media milieu.
 In analyzing the influence of media texts and institutions upon our social systems (and vice versa), students will address vital socio-political issues including identity, democracy, and equality.
 Fall and Spring semesters.

-237 Small-Group Communication (1 course) Small Group explores cooperative, participatory, shared inquiry in a small-group setting.
+237 Small-Group Communication (1 course) This course explores cooperative, participatory, shared inquiry in a small-group setting.
 The course strives to develop an understanding of the developmental stages in the life of a small group.
 Particular attention is paid to the theories of problem-solving/decision-making, the emergence of leadership, and conflict.
-Fall semester.
+Offered occasionally.

-246 Communication Theory and Non-Profit Leadership (1 course) Non-Profit Leadership is a messaging strategy course designed to familiarize students with rhetorical, political, organizational, ethical and structural theories of non-profit leadership and governance.
+246 Communication Theory and Non-Profit Leadership (1 course) This course is a messaging strategy course designed to familiarize students with rhetorical, political, organizational, ethical and structural theories of non-profit leadership and governance.
 The course explores the intersection between communication theory and non-profit leadership.
 Key theories discussed include persuasion theory, messaging strategies, sequential request strategies, compliance gaining and compliance resisting strategies, agenda setting, crisis communication planning, and media relations.
 To put theory into practice, students participate in a semester-long simulated exercise where they design communication materials for non-profit organizations.
-Spring semester, odd years
+Spring semester, odd years.

-247 The Ethnography of Communication (1 course) Ethnography of Communication is a research methodology that describes and analyzes how social life is achieved In and through communication.
+247 The Ethnography of Communication (1 course) This course is a research methodology that describes and analyzes how social life is achieved In and through communication.
 Ethnographers observe a specific setting for considerable time, interacting with, interviewing, and analyzing documents used by members of the chosen group, culture, or organization.
 Students conduct research on varied communication phenomena through mini-ethnographies and a larger ethnographic project.
 Spring semester.

-257 Intercultural Communication (1 course) Intercultural Communication examines communication theory and practice in co-cultural and intercultural contexts.
+257 Intercultural Communication (1 course) This course examines communication theory and practice in co-cultural and intercultural contexts.
 Emphasis is placed on the historical development of intercultural theory and interpretive research.
 Cultural values, attitudes, and behaviors are explored through readings and the analysis of a co-cultural group.
 This course counts toward the Peace Studies minor.
 Spring semester.

-258 Rhetorical Criticism (1 course) Rhetorical Criticism develops the methodology to critically analyze different forms of human communication in a meaningful manner.
+258 Rhetorical Criticism (1 course) This course develops the methodology to critically analyze different forms of human communication in a meaningful manner.
 This course introduces approaches to criticism and through original, student-determined projects, invites students to examine rhetorical discourse with fresh perspectives, and innovative analytical approaches grounded in rhetorical theory.
 Prerequisite: COM-120.
 LARS, WRITD, Fall and spring semesters.

-265 Video Representation (1 course) Video Representation uses practical training in video production techniques as the pathway to a theoretical understanding of the media’s power to shape meaning and identity.
-Class content is highly interactive; students work intensely with digital video technology as they collaborate with fellow students and the community at large.
-Utilizing the resources provided by the Digital Arts Laboratory and Studio, the course interweaves fundamental concepts of critical media literacy with a basic introduction to narrative video production.
+265 Video Representation (1 course) This course uses practical training in video production techniques as the pathway to a theoretical understanding of media’s power to shape meaning and identity.
+Students work hands-on in the Digital Arts Laboratory and Studio as they collaborate with fellow students and the community at large.
+The course interweaves fundamental concepts of critical media literacy with a basic introduction to narrative video production.
 The course culminates in a collaboration with the local community to produce short documentary videos.
-Course content is geared for students of all levels of production experience, including those with no experience at all.
+Course content is geared for students of any level of production experience.
 Offered occasionally.

 268, 368 Career Exploration, Internship (Course value to be determined) Students participate in off-campus employment experience related to the major and arranged through the Internship Program.
 Neither a career exploration nor an internship counts toward completion of the major.
 Prerequisite: junior or senior status.
 Offered any term by arrangement.